davenquinn/xenoliths/paper/text/figure-captions.md

 (a) Recalculated whole-rock trace elements for xenolith samples
-@tbl:trace_elements presented with best-fitting modeled compositions for depleted peridotite and enriching fluid per sample, using the model discussed in text.
-Normal mid-ocean
-ridge basalt (NMORB) rare-earth composition is from @Sun1989, and the range presented for alkali basalts is compiled from a suite of Mojave-desert samples measured by @Farmer1995.
+@tbl:trace_elements presented with best-fitting modeled compositions for depleted peridotite and enriching fluid, using the model discussed in text.
+Normal mid-ocean ridge basalt (NMORB) rare-earth composition is from @Sun1989, and the range presented for alkali basalts is compiled from a suite of Mojave-desert samples measured by @Farmer1995.